 Nutrition

-Recipe tested and developed by Tati Chermayeff, creator of Healthful Blondie - where classic comfort foods get a wholesome, everyday twist.
-A former collegiate athlete and recipe developer, Tati is known for turning classic desserts into balanced, feel-good favorites.
+Recipe tested and developed by Tati Chermayeff, creator of Healthful Blondie, where classic comfort foods get a wholesome, everyday twist.
+A former Division I rower and Ironman triathlete turned recipe developer, Tati is known for turning classic desserts into balanced, feel-good favorites that don't sacrifice taste.

 Kimberly says